 Scripture lists a lot of different gifts and callings for individuals in a church.
 It also says that, in the body of Christ, every part matters, and every part is essential.
 So, it's good to ask the question; should some gifts, callings, and "parts" get paid to pursue their calling, while others don't?
 Another way of asking this question would be, "How should we divide up the money our church brings in?", or "What should we spend that money on."
 I think most people would say that, however we spend that pool of money, it should go for reaching the most people with the Gospel of Christ.
 So, likely, your pastor is the best equipped person the preach the Gospel of Jesus.
 They've likely already invested a lot of time and money of their own before they even get to a place to begin being paid to preach the Gospel.

 There is no such thing as paid Christians, and unpaid Christians.
 No Christian deserves to be exclusively supported in the midst of other Christians who don't.
 Once we start distinguishing between the importance of calling based on who's paid, and who's not, we lose sight of the fundamental call of the Church in the World.
-It's fine to support any Christian who's dedicated themselves to full-time ministry.
-It's not okay to think they are the only one's called to full-time ministry.
-It's also okay to support yourself, in your full-time ministry.
+It's fine to support any Christian dedicated to full-time ministry.
+It's not okay to think they are the only one's called to ministry.
+It's also okay to support yourself, in your ministry.